gazebosim/gz-sim/tutorials/joint_controller.md

 <img src="https://github.com/yaswanth1701/gz-sim/assets/92177410/5a8b81b2-c96a-44ce-9f15-57e64f2b869b" width="800" height="400">
 </p>

-Note: by default velocity and position control are disabled if one want to use these mode, one must specify the PID gains value according to usage.
+Note: by default velocity and position control are disabled if one want to use these mode, they must specify the PID gains value according to usage.

-if PID gains are not specified then by default force mode will work.
+In case, PID gains are not specified then by default force mode will work.

-4) Checking progress of commanded trajectory
+4) Checking progress of commanded trajectory.

 ```xml
 gz topic -e -t "/model/example2/joint_trajectory_progress"